jhdcruz/MC.fmly-System/README.md

 ### Web App:

+You need to have a web provider that supports **`functions`**.
+Such as [**Vercel**](https://vercel.com), it can also be other provider such as DigitalOcean, AWS, etc...

 ```sh
 yarn build
 ```

-Output on `build/` directory.
+Front-end output on `build/` directory.
 Ready to deploy to hosting.

 ### Desktop:

+The desktop version relies on loading the web app.
+You need to deploy the web app, then changing the `loadURL` link in `public/electron.js`.

 ```bash
 cd client/ && package-[os]